 Neil Leonard is a sound artist, saxophonist and composer.
-He often performs his compositions for saxophone and electronics with top musicians and folkloric ensembles.
+He performs his compositions with a mix of contemporary musicians and folkloric ensembles.
 Recent sound installations explore how global marketing impacts our listening, and were made in collaboration with bartenders, biologists, street criers and dock workers.
-For years, he has created projects engaging musicians living in both the United States and Cuba, where art is both a final result, and means to circumvent prohibition.
+Leonard's forthcoming LP, Sonance for the Procession was produced in collaboration with the Willams College Museum of Art and is available via akoh.art.

-Leonard composed the music for Relatives, by Tony Oursler and Constance DeJong that was presented by the Whitney Biennial.
-Leonard's work with visual artist Maria Magdalena Campos-Pons spans thirty one years.
-Their performance, film, video and installations were featured by documenta 14, 11 Havana Bienal (Cuba), 49th and 55th Venice Biennale (Italy), Museum of Modern Art (NYC).
+Leonard composed the music for Relatives, by Tony Oursler and Constance DeJong, that was presented by the Whitney Biennial.
+Leonard created 38 multimedia works with Maria Magdalena Campos-Pons that were featured by documenta, Bienal de Habana (Cuba), 49th and the Venice Biennale (Italy), Guggenheim Museum (USA), MoMA NYC (USA).
 Leonard’s sound composition "Lavender Ruins” was commissioned by Fujiko Nakaya for her fog installation Fog Ruins, Franklin Park, Boston.
 Leonard performed with Phill Niblock in Ten Days Six Nights at the Tate Modern (UK).

 Leonard was a Robert Rauschenberg Foundation, Artist-in-Residence (2016); Fulbright Specialist Award recipient (2016); M.I.T. program in Art, Culture and Technology Research Affiliate (2014-15).
 Leonard is the Artistic Director of the Interdisciplinary Arts Institute at Berklee College of Music.